A summary of commonly used ShipStation and other shipping-related terms.

 - shipment record

 The data item that contains all of the information for a shipment.
-Shipment records are displayed in the Shipment grid (Shipping grid in V3) and in the corresponding order's details.
+Shipment records are displayed in the Shipment grid and in the corresponding order's details.

 - Shipment Record Widget

-The widget in ShipStation V3 that contains the shipment's label details, the Shipment # and status, label tracking number, smart document tracking, and a shipment action menu.
+The widget in ShipStation V3 that contains the shipment's label details, the Shipment # and status, label tracking number, and a shipment action menu.

-The widget appears in the Orders grid drawer, as well as the Order and Shipment Details screens, once a shipment record is created for an order.
+The widget appears in the Orders grid shipping sidebar, as well as the Order and Shipment Details screens, once a shipment record is created for an order.

 SKU stands for Stock Keeping Unit.
 A merchant’s unique alphanumeric identification code for each product that can be purchased.
 SKUs differ from universal product codes (UPCs) in that they are not universal.
 This means that every retailer has their own unique set of SKUs to track their merchandise.